The Gospel is Not About ‘Going to Heaven’

 The lordship of Christ in all my life means my spiritual, physical, emotional, intellectual, imaginative, sexual, creative, relational, financial aspects of life are offered in worship to the King.
 “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.”
 (Mat 22:37,38)

 I hope it is clear that the gospel is not just for those who are ‘not saved’ about getting to heaven.
-It is, in fact, the order of God’s kingdom in heaven and on earth.
+It is, in fact, the order of God’s kingdom of heaven on earth.
 It is God’s plan for all of his creation from the foundations of the earth.

 The King is in the business of reconciling all things under his righteous rule.
 The ecclesia (church) of this King is called to be busy on his mission.
 Paul calls it the ministry of reconciliation.
 The church that is concerned only about the ticket to heaven has almost lost its calling.